 5 – Club Photography

-Another great way to make money is to go to flea markets and look for old cameras.
-Take them to shops or eBay and earn a profit.
+Another great way to make money is to go to flea markets and look for old cameras, and then take them to shops, or eBay, and earn a profit.
 It does help to know what you’re talking about though.

 7 – Assist